Adhikari-0/INotebook/README.md

 # INotebook

-The above project are created using Nodejs in backend and Reactjs in frontend.<br />
+The above project are created using Nodejs in backend and Reactjs in frontend.
+To Store your note using (mongoosedb, Nodejs & Reactjs) <br />

 To run the project make sure that you have good internet connection because, bootstrap is used for designing purpose.<br />